cleuton/FalandoSobre.Software/flatcode/english/README.md

     return fibonacci(x)
 ```

 As the French like to say: "c'est fini"!
-I created a testcase with all possible values and still noted the execution time in seconds:
+I created some testcases with all possible values and still noted the execution time in seconds:

 ```
 from lib import calc_lib